Who knew sustainable living could be so beautiful?

 Plus buying original timeless design is a form of sustainability.
 Similar to buying any home appliance really.
 Buying something quality, that lasts, prevents disposal of the old.
 It limits the process of manufacturing of the new.
 Invest in your home is investing in planet earth.

-Not only is the element of longevity an element sustainability, but if you go right to the source, it’s also evident that Knoll are taking their impact on the world very seriously.
+Not only is the element of longevity an element of sustainability it defines sustainable living, but if you go right to the source, it’s also evident that Knoll are taking their impact on the world very seriously.
 As exampled by their sustainability statement, ‘Sustainable Design At Knoll, we act on a commitment to the sustainable design and manufacture of our products.
 We use our understanding of how people live, work and interact with their environments to create inspired workplaces and residences that evolve and endure – environments that promote a better world.’
 You can see how Knoll achieves their goals here or read a small part of their achievements below!

 Another brand which NW3 have found.
 It’s s making a real difference with their home Danish design is Ferm Living.
 They have a sustainable range of cushions and blankets.
 Many are made from recycled plastic bottles!
 You can check them out here.